vickeyshrestha/go-vercel-weathermap/README.md

 # go-vercel-weathermap
 A service that talks to Open Weather API to gather the information based on the provided coordinates.
+This demonstrates the Serverless Functions made with Go utilizing Vercel.

 The latitude & longitude are passed as the URL parameters.